Updated on July 13, 2021

 - BDC’s Business continuity plan and templates for entrepreneurs (while this is not specifically meant for the nonprofit sector, some templates might be useful)

 - Responding to COVID 19 – What Canadian NPO boards and management teams should know, pwc.
-This document is from the 2-part webinar of pwc.
-You can register and receive access to the on-demand recordings: part 1 / part 2

 - Risk-informed decision-making guidelines for workplaces and businesses during the COVID-19 pandemic, Government of Canada